3a1b2c3/seeingSpace/README.md

-Because my graphics card is a bit too old to train locally I am working on a google colab setup for **NVIDIA Instant Nerf**, so you can  try before buying a new one <a href="https://github.com/3a1b2c3/seeingSpace/wiki/NVIDIA-instant-Nerf-on-google-colab,-train-a-nerf-without-a-massive-gpu">WIP</a>
+Because my graphics card is a bit too old to train locally I am working on a google colab setup for **NVIDIA Instant Nerf**, so you can  try before buying a new one <a href="https://github.com/3a1b2c3/seeingSpace/wiki/NVIDIA-instant-Nerf-on-google-colab,-train-a-nerf-without-a-massive-gpu">WStep by step</a>